Radio advertising costs vary depending on factors including region, air time, ad frequency and demand.

 Have your team gather data on listener demographics and do research when and where you’ll find your target audience.

-Many stations describe their demographics on their website, such as San Antonio radio station 99.5 KISS.
+Some stations describe their demographics on their website’s advertising details page, such as San Antonio radio station 99.5 KISS.
 If not, call the station and ask.

 How much you can expect to pay to run a radio ad depends mainly on: